Eligibility for Financial Aid

 A student admitted with a non-candidate-for-degree status may qualify for federal loan assistance if he or she is taking prerequisite courses for admittance into a U-M program.
 Contact the Office of Financial Aid to receive more detailed information regarding potential eligibility and to obtain a Non-Candidate for Degree Questionnaire.
 More about Non-Candidate for Degree

 • ENROLLMENT AT MORE THAN ONE INSTITUTION

 Students who are enrolled at more than one college or university at the same time may receive aid from only one institution.
 For more information, contact us.

 • STUDENTS RECEIVING UNIVERSITY OF MICHIGAN GRANT

 University of Michigan Grant (formerly Michigan Grant) is available to eligible U-M students during the first 10 terms of enrollment in a college or university.
 This includes U-M or any other institution.

 (return to top of page)

-Financial aid programs were created with the idea that the primary responsibility for paying college costs rests with the student and his or her family.
-The amount of aid for which you are eligible depends on your family’s financial circumstances and resources.
+Financial aid programs were created with the idea that the primary responsibility for paying college costs rests with the student and family.
+Your aid eligibility depends on your family’s financial circumstances and resources.